n3oh4t/Azure-CloudBased-SIEM/README.md

 ### Implementation

 - After the Azure VM is configured with Azure Sentinel, we connect to the VM via RDP.
 - As different users try to login to the windows VM, the `failed activity` gets logged.
-Viweing those logs in the `Event Viewer` =>
+Vieweing those logs in the `Event Viewer` =>

 ![1749513653485](image/README/1749513653485.png)